lgss/service-design-manual/service-manual/domain-names/index.md

 ### Internal services, intranets and extranets

-Services designed for an internal audience should also live on a domain of the form {service-name}.service.gov.uk but do not need a start and end page on GOV.UK.
+Services designed for an internal audience should also live on a domain of the form {service-name}.service.gov.uk but do not need a start and end page on LGSS.

 > The Cabinet Office runs a service for those involved in the Controls processes.
-That is not a public facing service so does not have a start page on GOV.UK, but as a new government service it lives on the relevant service.gov.uk domain.
+That is not a public facing service so does not have a start page on LGSS, but as a new government service it lives on the relevant service.gov.uk domain.

 {: .link-list}